readysettech/handbook/handbook/values/index.html.md

 1. Act in the best interest of the company, our team members, our customers, users, and investors.
 1. Act in accordance with the law.
 1. Don't show favoritism as [it breeds resentment, destroys employee morale, and creates disincentives for good performance](https://www.employmentlawfirms.com/resources/employment/discrimination/laws-preventing-favoritism-in-the-workplace).
 Seek out ways to be fair to everyone.

-## What is not a value

-- [All-remote](/company/culture/all-remote/) isn't a value.
-It is something we do because it helps to [practice our values](/company/culture/all-remote/values/) of transparency, efficiency, results, and diversity, inclusion & belonging.

-## Biggest risks

-We have a page which documents our [biggest risks](/handbook/leadership/biggest-risks/).
-Many of our [values](/handbook/values/) help to mitigate some of these risks.